gregriss/pw-generator/README.md

 # pw-generator
-Creating an application that generates a random password with various stipulations.
+Here, I've created an application that generates a random password with various stipulations.